18F/18f.gsa.gov/_posts/2017-11-02-four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool.md

 image: /assets/blog/user-interview/four-lessons-hero.jpg
 ---

-In November 2016, design researchers at GSA learned we could no longer use one of the tools we’d come to rely on to recruit folks to participate in our moderated design research.
-This made a few of us wonder: What would it take for GSA to run its own design research recruiting service?
+In November 2016, design researchers at GSA discovered that one of the tools we used to recruit folks for our moderated design research ultimately wouldn’t comply with the security needs of our organization.
+This made a few of us wonder: _What would it take for GSA to design its own recruiting service, taking compliance into account from the outset?_

 As of September of this year we have found a way to pilot our own research recruiting service.
 But rather than focus on the service itself — something for a future blog post, no doubt — we’d like to share four lessons we learned along the way, including the ways in which software development can serve as a starting point for broader conversations about government information practices, privacy, and security.